 ProPresenter has a large grouping of Preferences inside of the program that can affect/change how you use the software in many ways.
 It’s likely that you will need to make very few changes to your Preferences beyond the initial setup.
-Preferences are accessed by pressing Command-Comma on a Mac or Control-Comma on a PC, or clicking on the ProPresenter menu and selecting Preferences.
+Preferences are accessed by pressing Command-Comma on a Mac or Control-Comma on a Windows Computer, or clicking on the ProPresenter menu and selecting Preferences.
 As of 7.3, you will see a Preferences menu in the ProPresenter menu that lets you select the specific tab you wish to open.

 Share Crash Reports turns on the ability for the program to send crash reports to the Renewed Vision team when your program has an issue.
 If you check this section, the application will attempt to submit crash reports when the application fails to work properly.

 Share ProPresenter Analytics allows the Renewed Vision team to anonymously collect data on how you're using the program to empower future feature updates and improvements.

 Under Logo, click on the box to load a computer dialog box to browse your machine for an image file.
 Having your organization’s logo or other image here provides you with something to display in case of an emergency.
 Once a logo is set, a Clear to Logo button will appear in the Preview window in the upper right of the program, as well as, in the Actions menu.
 Clicking this button will clear the Media Layer, along with all other layers, and send your Logo to that layer.
 To change the logo, simply click on the box showing the logo thumbnail to bring the computer Browse window up again and select a new logo.

 Copyright is a section that allows you to choose whether to enable showing Copyright information, where it will show and "how" it will show.
 This section will only appear if Show House of Worship Integrations is enabled.
 You can learn more about this in the Copyright Display section here.